 Salary doesn’t matter as much as you probably think; colleagues matter more.
 More than half of faculty (57%) ranked salary as a secondary factor or not at all in their decision to stay or leave.
 Yet 67% selected quality of colleagues as a compelling factor.

-Further, the study’s insights into the negotiation process are suggesting some troubling gender gaps.
+Further, the study’s insights into the negotiation process are suggesting some troubling gender bias.
 For example, among those who didn’t ask for a counteroffer, men are more likely than women to receive one, anyway; among those who do ask for a counteroffer, women are more likely to be denied.

-Higher ed’s “counteroffer culture” has real costs.
+Higher education's “counteroffer culture” has real costs.
 Faculty are expected to cultivate outside offers before they can ask for a better deal at home.
 This requirement pushes them out the door: we are finding that nearly 1 in 3 faculty who left had originally sought the offer only to renegotiate the terms of their employment.

 Universities have a “home-field advantage” in retaining dual-career couples.
 Retentions were nearly twice as likely as departures to have a spouse employed at the same institution.
 The implications for women are particularly acute: 48% of women versus 21% of men ranked spousal employment as a primary factor in their decision to stay or leave.

 Continue reading for a breakdown of our findings, as well as recommended practices for improving faculty retention, negotiation processes, and overall satisfaction with their institutions as places to work: